mathspp/mathspp/pages/02.blog/01.problems/01.solutions/s019-fold-the-alphabet/item.en.md

 ---
 metadata: This blog post contains my proposed solution to one of the problems of this blog.
-title: 'Solution #000 - '
+title: 'Solution #019 - fold the alphabet'
 ---

-This post contains my proposed solution to [Problem #000 - ][prob].
+This post contains my proposed solution to [Problem #019 - fold the alphabet][prob].
 Please do not read this solution before making a serious attempt [at the problem][prob].

 ===